shaunwah/spring-security-with-jwt/readme.md

 Hello everyone!
 This guide will walk you through setting up Spring Security with JWT support for your RESTful Spring Boot application.

 ## Step 1: Installing Dependencies
-Before we begin, please install the required Spring Security dependency by pasting this code snippet into your `pom.xml` file.
+Before we start, please install the required Spring Security and OAuth2 Resource Server dependencies by pasting this code snippet into your `pom.xml` file.

 *pom.xml*
 ```xml